 When iOS 14 launched it ran on all iPhones from iPhone 6s onwards, just like iOS 13.
 This meant that the iPhone 6s, which launched in 2015 with iOS 9 in 2015, was still compatible when iOS 14 was released five years later.

 Apple supports the last three versions of its operating systems for bug and security updates, so if your iPhone runs iOS 13 you should be ok.
-So that's the iPhone 6s or newer.

 When does Apple stop supporting iPhones?